The Edge of Heaven: History

-With the known desire of George Michael to move into a more adult market, Wham! had announced in the spring of 1986 that Michael and his musical partner Andrew Ridgeley would go their separate ways after a farewell single, album and concert.
-The album was called The Final and the concert was held in front of 72,000 fans at London's Wembley Stadium on Saturday 28 June 1986.
+With the known desire of George Michael to move into a more adult market, Wham! had announced in early 1986 that Michael and his musical partner Andrew Ridgeley would go their separate ways after a farewell single, album and concert.
+The album was called The Final and the concert was held in front of 72,000 fans at London's Wembley Stadium on 28 June 1986.

-Prior to the official release date of the single, the song had been performed during their 1985 "Whamamerica!" tour.
+Prior to the official release date of the single, the song had been performed during their 1985 Whamamerica! tour.

-The single, a five-minute tale of emotional and physical frustration within a relationship, was a slick and upbeat — albeit harder-edged than earlier works — pop tune which featured a guest appearance by Elton John, a friend of Michael and Ridgeley, on piano.
-It became the fourth No. 1 in the UK Singles Chart (and the final US Top Ten hit, reaching #10) for the duo.
-It was also to be their last UK number one for almost 35 years; they would not top the UK Singles Chart again until "Last Christmas" finally reached that milestone in January 2021.
+The single, a five-minute tale of emotional and physical frustration within a relationship, featured a guest appearance by the duo's friend Elton John on piano.
+The song became Wham!'s fourth No. 1 in the UK singles chart and their final US top-ten hit.

-Michael has said the lyrics to the song were "deliberately and overtly sexual, especially the first verse".
-The reason for this, he says, was he thought no one would care "because no one listens to a Wham! lyric.
+Michael said the lyrics to the song were "deliberately and overtly sexual, especially the first verse".
+The reason for this, he said, was he thought no one would care "because no one listens to a Wham! lyric.
 It had got to that stage."

 Epic released a double record set in the UK, with an updated version of Wham!'s early signature song "Wham Rap!
-(Enjoy What You Do)" on the flip of disc one, and two new songs - "Battlestations" and a cover of the Was (Not Was) song "Where Did Your Heart Go?"—on the flip of the second disc.
-"Where Did Your Heart Go?" was later given an equal billing and reached a lowly position in the UK Top 40 as a result.
+(Enjoy What You Do)" on the flip of disc one, and two new songs—"Battlestations" and a cover of the Was (Not Was) song "Where Did Your Heart Go?"—on the flip-side of the second disc.
+"Where Did Your Heart Go?" was later given an equal billing and reached the UK Top 40 as a result.

 In the United States, "The Edge of Heaven" was backed with a live version of "Blue" from Wham!'s tour of China.
-"Where Did Your Heart Go?" was released separately as the follow-up and the fourth and last single from Music from the Edge of Heaven (the shortened American version of The Final), and charted at #50 (backed with "Wham!
-Rap '86").
+"Where Did Your Heart Go?" was released separately as the fourth and final single from Music from the Edge of Heaven (the shortened American version of The Final), and charted at number 50.

 Reception

-Cash Box said that "The live-wire, uptempo track moves along at a "Wake Me Up Before You GoGo" pace.."
+Cash Box said that "The live-wire, uptempo track moves along at a "Wake Me Up Before You GoGo" pace."